Call for abstracts

 We encourage and highly welcome critical, multi- and interdisciplinary abstracts in the topic areas outlined below.
 Submissions are welcome from 4 focal thematic areas (relevant papers beyond these focal areas are welcome too):

-- Applicability of the black swan theory to
+- Applicability of the black swan theory to evaluation

 - Comparative assessment of the economic impact of the COVID-19 pandemic across EU regions

-Abstracts will undergo peer review until the end of February 2022 by a Reviewer Task Force set up by the three Working Groups engaged in the PROFEEDBACK project.
+Abstracts will undergo peer review until the middle of March 2022 by a Reviewer Task Force set up by the three Working Groups engaged in the PROFEEDBACK project.
 Invited presenters will be notified by March 14th 2022.
 Completing the papers based on the accepted abstracts is a prerequisite to presenting at the conference.
 All accepted abstracts will be published in the Conference booklet, which will be made available online ahead of the event.